Applying for Commercial Loans – Mistakes Businesses Should Avoid

 - Partner with other businesses or stakeholders: If possible, form partnerships or agreements with other businesses or key clients that can help bring customers to your project.

-- Provide sales forecasts: If you can’t secure pre-orders, showing realistic sales projections based on your market research can help paint a picture of future demand.
+- Provide sales forecasts: If you can’t secure pre-orders, show realistic sales projections based on your market research that help to paint a picture of future demand.

 6. Not Saving Extra Money for Unexpected Costs